 Not unless you have an adapter, no. Consoles typically are tougher to connect wireless headphones to.
 The only other way you can get the Sony WH-1000XM3 connected to the PS4 is through its 3.5mm cable.

 Yes.
-Included in the packaging is a 3.5mm to 3.5mm male-t0-male cable that you can use to listen to wired sources.
+The packaging includes a 3.5mm to 3.5mm male-t0-male cable that you can use to listen to wired sources.
 Each end has a TRRRS end, allowing for two channels, and a microphone.

 Yes, the Sony WH-1000XM3 wireless noise canceling headphones are compatible with video chat apps like Zoom, Skype, Facebook Messenger, and more.
 The headset must be paired with the source device being used with the video conferencing app.
 Depending on what app is being used, a pop-up may appear requesting permission to use the headset microphone before continuing into the chat.
 If you want more information, we have an entire list of the best headphones for conference calls!

 You can certainly receive audio from your PC to the Sony WH-1000XM3 wireless headphones via Bluetooth or by wire, since the headphones retain the 3.5mm input.
-As far as sending audio to your PC is concerned, you may use the Sony microphone system to record audio into a digital audio interface such as Audacity or Adobe Audition.
+Regarding sending audio to your PC, you may use the Sony microphone system to record audio into a digital audio interface such as Audacity or Adobe Audition.

 No, the Sony WH-1000XM3 uses Bluetooth 4.2.